 What is a Chamber of Commerce?

-Chamber missions vary, but they all tend to focus to some degree on five primary goals: Building communities (regions/states/nations) to which residents, visitors and investors are attracted; Promoting those communities; Striving to ensure future prosperity via a pro-business climate; Representing the unified voice of the employer community; and Reducing transactional friction through well-functioning networks.
+We focus on five primary goals: Building a community to which residents, visitors and investors are attracted; Promoting the community; Striving to ensure future prosperity via a pro-business climate; Representing the unified voice of the employer community; and Reducing transactional friction through well-functioning networks.

 We share a common ambition for sustained prosperity of our community/region, built on thriving employers.
 We are ardent proponents of the free market system, resisting attempts to overly burden private sector enterprise and investment.